Caring for a Continent Ileostomy or K-Pouch

 - Do not drink or eat within two hours of bedtime.

 - During the night, you will usually set the catheter to constant drainage.
 You may also choose to set your alarm clock to wake you to empty the pouch.

 Over the next several weeks, the time interval between pouch drainages will increase.
 At night, you may be able to stop the constant drainage and go for longer periods without waking to drain the pouch.

 Three months after surgery, there are usually no specific restrictions.
 Sound practice is to empty the pouch four to six times per day and use irrigation on two of these times.
 However, any time you feel full, bloated, or distended, drain the pouch.
 Just as you would empty your bladder before engaging in physical activity or going to bed, so should you empty the continent ileostomy.

-How Do I Care for the Continuous Draining Catheter or Tube and my Skin?
+How Do I Care for the Continuous Draining Catheter and My Skin?